Olavo de Carvalho: Tariqa

 Carvalho was a member of the tariqa headed by Frithjof Schuon.
 Although it was officially a tariqa, that is, an esoteric Sufi Islamic order, it was headed by Frithjof Schuon, the Perennialist author of "The Transcendent Unity of Religions", and therefore syncretically incorporated various elements from other traditions.

 Family

-His eldest daughter, Heloisa de Carvalho Martins Arriba, accused her father of occasional maltreatment of his children.
+His eldest daughter, Heloísa de Carvalho Martins Arriba, accused her father of occasional maltreatment of his children.
 All content was wrapped in a letter that was later shared on Facebook.
 According to the letter, Olavo had even pointed a gun to the head of one of his children.
 She made other accusations, such as that, during the time in which Olavo had been a member of a tariqa, he kept a polygamous relationship, living with three wives simultaneously.
 The accusations were denied by her siblings and by Olavo himself, who initiated a lawsuit against her citing that in her letter she "distances herself from any contact with reality by spreading outrageous lies and vile insults".

+Heloísa died on 8 January 2026, at the age of 56.